-Following extensive damage to the island of St Barths caused by hurricane Irma, Eden Rock is closed and is anticipated to reopen by summer 2018.
+Following extensive damage to the island of St Barths caused by hurricane Irma, Eden Rock is closed and is anticipated to reopen by the end of 2018.

 I imagine that when the English and French signed the Entente Cordiale in 1904 to form an alliance against Germany, no one could have fathomed that one day there would be a hotel atop a rock on a Caribbean Island doing just the opposite: creating perfect harmony between the three nations.